LarsGittenberg/memory-game/README.md

   -- the time taken to complete the game
   -- a replay button is provided to restart and reset the game

-## <a name="gamegoal"></a>Game Goal
-- The goal is to match all 8 pairs of cards, while accrueing as little number of 'moves' possible, during the least amount of time, while maintaining a high score level of 3 stars.